Asabeneh/10-days-of-git-and-github/readme.md

 ### Copy file

-Let's have day-1-backup.txt from day-1.txt by copying using _cp_ command.
+Let's have day-1-backup.txt from day-1.txt by copying using the _cp_ command.

 ```sh
 Asabeneh@DESKTOP-KGC1AKC MINGW64 ~/Desktop/10-days-of-code